-The hormones associated with pregnancy can make some women susceptible to gum problems including:
+Pregnancy hormones can make some women be at risk of gum problems including:

-- gingivitis (gum inflammation) – this is more likely to occur during the second trimester.
-Symptoms include swelling of the gums and bleeding, particularly during brushing and when flossing between teeth
+- gingivitis (infection of the gum) – this is likely to occur during the second trimester.
+Symptoms include swelling of the gums and bleeding, mostly during brushing and when flossing between teeth

-- pregnancy epulis or pyogenic granuloma – a localised enlargement of the gum, which can bleed easily.
-This may require additional professional cleaning, and rarely excision.
+- pregnancy epulis or pyogenic granuloma – a red, round growth that appears on the gum, which can bleed easily.

-If you have gum problems during pregnancy, it is important to get your gums checked by a dentist after you have given birth.
-While most types of gum problems caused by pregnancy hormones resolve after birth, a small number of women may have developed a deeper level of gum disease that will need treatment to resolve.
+If you have gum problems during pregnancy, it’s important to get them checked by a dentist before you give birth.
+While most types of gum problems caused by pregnancy hormones resolve after birth, a small number of women may develop a deeper level of gum disease that will need treatment after pregnancy.

 Vomiting can damage teeth

 Pregnancy hormones soften the ring of muscle that keeps food inside the stomach.
-Gastric reflux (regurgitating food or drink) or the vomiting associated with morning sickness can coat your teeth with strong stomach acids.
-Repeated reflux and vomiting can damage tooth enamel and increase the risk of decay.
+Gastric reflux (regurgitating food or drink) or the vomiting associated with morning sickness can cover your teeth with strong stomach acids.
+Repeated reflux and vomiting can damage the surface of the tooth (the enamel) and increase the risk of decay.

 - Avoid brushing your teeth immediately after vomiting.
-While the teeth are covered in stomach acids, the vigorous action of the toothbrush may scratch the tooth enamel.
+While the teeth are covered in stomach acids, the actions of brushing may scratch the tooth enamel.

 - Rinse your mouth thoroughly with plain tap water.

-- If you don't have a fluoridated mouthwash, put a dab of fluoridated toothpaste on your finger and smear it over your teeth.
+- If you don't have a fluoridated mouthwash, put a blob of toothpaste containing fluoride on your finger and smear it over your teeth.
 Rinse thoroughly with water.

-- Use a brush with a small head, such as a brush made for toddlers.
+- Use a toothbrush with a small soft head, such as a brush made for toddlers.

 - It may help to close your eyes and concentrate on your breathing.

-- If the taste of the toothpaste seems to provoke your gag reflex, switch to another brand.
-Alternatively, brush your teeth with water and follow up with a fluoridated mouthwash.
-Go back to brushing with fluoridated toothpaste as soon as you can.
+- If the taste of the toothpaste causes you to gag, switch to another brand.
+Or brush your teeth with water and then use a mouthwash containing fluoride.
+Go back to brushing with toothpaste containing fluoride as soon as you can.

 Food cravings while pregnant

-Some women experience unusual food cravings (and food avoidance) while they are pregnant.
-A regular desire for sugary snacks may increase your risk of tooth decay.
-Try to snack on low-sugar foods instead.
+Some women have unusual food cravings while pregnant.
+If you have cravings for sugary snacks, it’s best to avoid them as it may increase your risk of tooth decay.
+Try to snack on foods low in added sugar instead.

-If nothing but sweetness will satisfy your craving, try to sometimes choose healthier options such as fresh fruits.
-Rinse your mouth with water or an alcohol-free mouth rinse, or brush your teeth after having sugary snacks.
+If nothing but sweetness will satisfy your craving, try to sometimes choose healthier options, such as fresh fruit.
+Rinse your mouth with mouthwash containing fluoride or brush your teeth after having sugary snacks.

 Increase your calcium during pregnancy

-You need to increase your daily amount of calcium during pregnancy.
-Sufficient calcium will protect your bone mass and meet the nutritional needs of your developing baby.
+During pregnancy, you will need to increase the amount of calcium you eat or drink to protect your bones and the needs of your developing baby.

 Increase your vitamin D during pregnancy